bocai-bca/StratagemHero_Effect/README.md

 ### One Heart
 A function is able to attach on any effect modes.
 While enabled, you'll gameover if just wrong once.
 You can use it to practicing don't wrong.

+## Effect Online Mode
+The collection of special effect modes with online multiplayer.

+### Special Effect Online Modes
+#### Basic Racing
+  The mode for players compete to who complete all stratagems first.
+#### Dictation Racing
+  This mode mixed Dictation and Racing.
+#### Capturing
+  The mode for capture stratagems faster than opponent to take scores.

 # Special Thanks
 [https://github.com/nvigneux/Helldivers-2-Stratagems-icons-svg](https://github.com/nvigneux/Helldivers-2-Stratagems-icons-svg): This repository and pull requests in it provided almost all image resources for this project.